donaldgrasse/donaldgrasse.github.io/_pages/cv.md

 Working Papers
 ======

-* "The Strategy and Impacts of Rebel Public Services Provision: Evidence from Taliban Courts in Afghanistan." with Renard Sexton and Austin Wright (_Accepted, International Organization_)

 * "Fixing the Past: The Effects of Human Rights Trials on Political Attitudes in Argentina." with Pearce Edwards and Jennifer Gandhi (_Revise and Resubmit, British Journal of Political Science_)

 * "Colonial Origins of Insecurity: Evidence from Brazil"